-Site type Standard Nature of the venue A divided neighbourhood square with four small spaces Suitability Free entry and accessible to the general public, live, ambient music encouraged Most suitable for daytime community events Suggested capacity (at any one time) Hurtle Square N-E: 2,000 Hurtle Square N-W: 2,000 Hurtle Square S-E: 500 Hurtle Square S-W: 500 Event size Minor events Precinct specific criteria 1 Operating hours Sunday to Thursday: close 11.59pm.
-Fridays and Saturdays: close 1.00am the following day.
-Shared use considerations Used for support services, late night food vans Park Lands criteria Site restrictions The square is divided which limits its ability to hold major or large scale events Considerations Access to this Automated External Defibrillator for the general public must be maintained at all times Amplified sound considerations Hurtle Square is located in close proximity to sensitive residential receivers around the square.
+Site type Standard Nature of the venue A divided neighbourhood square with four small spaces Suitability Free entry and accessible to the general public, live music encouraged Most suitable for daytime community events Suggested capacity Hurtle Square N-E: 2,000 Hurtle Square N-W: 2,000 Hurtle Square S-E: 500 Hurtle Square S-W: 500 Event size Small to medium Precinct specific criteria a Operating hours Close 1.00am on all days.
+Open 11.00am daily for alcohol trade.
+Events can commence from 7.00am.
+Shared use considerations Used for support services, late night food vans Park Lands criteria Site restrictions The square is divided which limits its ability to hold medium or large scale events Considerations Access to this Automated External Defibrillator for the general public must be maintained at all times Amplified sound considerations Hurtle Square is located in close proximity to sensitive residential receivers around the square.
 Given the close proximity of the park, its use for events with significant amplified sound is discouraged.
-Refer to recommended stage positioning on map. or power, water and sewer points) • City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Ample shade Toilets No Lighting Some lighting through the square Bike parking Bike parking located on both sides of Pulteney Street along the square and on the southeast and southwest corners of the access roads Access Essential vehicle access No access Accessible parking There are no designated accessible on-street car parks nearby.
+Refer to recommended stage positioning on map.
+Site features (see map f for power, water and sewer points) Shade Ample shade Toilets No Lighting Some lighting through the square Bike parking Bike parking located on both sides of Pulteney Street along the square and on the southeast and southwest corners of the access roads Access Essential vehicle access No access Accessible parking There are no designated accessible on-street carparks nearby.
 Accessible parking can be made available around the Square in a number of places Transport Public transport services are available.
 The closest tram stop is City South on King William Street.
 Free City Connector services are available on Hindmarsh Square.
-Multiple high
+Multiple high frequency bus services are available on Pulteney Street.